Yegor-men/Yegor-men/README.md

-A random assortment of my project.
+A random assortment of my projects.
 Mostly AI focused to some extent.
 Depends.

 ## Currently working on:
 - [BPOT (Back Propagation Over Time)](https://github.com/Yegor-men/BPOT-Back-Propagation-Over-Time) - The idea that a neuron layer can pass gradients upstream to the previous neurons - a biologically plausible BPTT alternative.